- Your Community

 Main Street was a bustling mercantile center with various merchants, grocers, and saloons.
-In 1894, the Village passed an ordinance called “In Relation to Misdemeanors,” laying the foundations for the law enforcement necessary in a growing population.
+In 1894, the Village passed an ordinance called “In Relation to Misdemeanors,” putting a law enforcement team directly in town rather than relying on the Township or County Constable.
+With 13 taverns and no churches in 1895, it is clear why the growing population would pass such an ordinance.
 The lively community then created its first volunteer fire department in 1898.

 Because of the local brick and mining industry, Glen Carbon became a hub for immigrants, each gathering with others from similar areas and recreating familiar spaces.
 As a result, many neighborhood organizations sprang up, their mission to preserve their heritage, but with events open to all and offering a sense of community rivaled by none.
 The Village’s new residents watched out and cared for each other, something that continues today.